 Toddlers (age 3) will respond to the bright colors and the 'roar' sounds.
 Older preschoolers (age 5-6) will better appreciate the metaphor of the grandmother being a dinosaur and the humor found in the juxtaposition of 'old' and 'prehistoric.'

-While there are many 'Grandma and me' books, this one stands out by blending specific Southeast Asian heritage with a high-interest subject like dinosaurs.
-It moves away from the 'quiet/knitting' grandmother stereotype and replaces it with a boisterous, imaginative companion.
+This 'Grandma and me' book stands out by blending a high-interest subject like dinosaurs with a specific Southeast Asian cultural context.
+It moves away from the 'quiet/knitting' grandmother stereotype and replaces it with a boisterous, imaginative companion. """

 The story depicts the day-to-day interactions between a young child and their grandmother, whom the child affectionately envisions as a 'Neneksaurus.'
 Through a series of imaginative vignettes, the duo engages in everyday activities, mealtime, and play, all filtered through a dinosaur-themed lens.
 The narrative weaves in specific cultural markers and Malay/Indonesian vocabulary (specifically the term Nenek) to ground the story in a Southeast Asian context while maintaining a universal appeal through the theme of play.